bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/silent-payments-output-descriptors.md

 That would be something you'd have to add on top of it, if that makes sense.
 So whenever you're describing, okay, silent payments can be made to this key.
 Again, a key is a scan key and a spend key.
-Starting at this birth date, and then here's all the different labels that I've assigned to this particular set of silent payment addresses.
+Starting at this birthdate, and then here's all the different labels that I've assigned to this particular set of silent payment addresses.
-So for me, it would be 11021.
+So for me, it would be 1,10,21.

 ## Putting the Descriptor Together

+niftynei: 00:14:51

 So altogether, this is what a silent payment descriptor would look like as proposed by Craig.
 Again, this is not final.